 A range of physical items have been collected since 1998 that indicate fox activity in Tasmania.
 The increasing accumulation of this evidence, along with a volume of credible fox sighting reports from members of the public, led the Tasmanian Government to initiate a 10-year fox eradication program from 2006 to 2014.

 Encouragingly, no physical evidence of fox activity has been collected in

 Tasmania since July 2011 (see below) and it is hoped that fox

 low numbers is very difficult and it is important that all members of the Tasmanian community remain vigilant for foxes and signs of

-The accumulation of physical items and ongoing reports of fox activity from members of the public indicate foxes continue to be a real and serious threat to Tasmania's environment, agriculture and economy.Physical items indicating fox activity in Tasmania (collected since 1998):
+With millions of foxes on our doorstep on mainland Australia, there can be no doubt that foxes continue to be a real and serious threat to Tasmania's environment, agriculture and economy.Summary of physical items indicating fox activity in Tasmania that have been collected since 1998:

 March 2012: Fox positive scats confirmed from Burnie and Railton

 Results received on Friday 9 March 2012 from the University of Canberra's Institute for Applied Ecology report that two (2) scats have tested positive for fox DNA.Burnie (1)

 Scat collected on 13 July 2011 during strategic monitoring activities.
 A total of eight fox positive scats have now been confirmed from the Burnie area since 2002.Railton (1)

 Scat collected near Railton on 14 June 2011 during investigations in the area in response to a fox sighting report received from a member of the public.